morgosus/morgosus.github.io/_posts/2020-10-07-playing-with-php-curl.md

 $result = curl_exec($login);

-//Now we have the cookie
+// Now we have the cookie
 curl_close($login);

-//We can easily grab the cookie into a variable...
+// We can easily grab the cookie into a variable...
 $pattern = "#Set-Cookie: (.*?; path=.*?;.*?)\n#";
 preg_match_all($pattern, $result, $matches);
 array_shift($matches);
 $cookie = implode("\n", $matches[0]);

 $get = curl_init($getUrl);
-//...And use it within another cURL curl_setopt($get, CURLOPT_COOKIE, $cookie);
+// ...And use it within another cURL curl_setopt($get, CURLOPT_COOKIE, $cookie);

 curl_setopt($get, CURLOPT_COOKIESESSION, true);